 Serologic testing and a spinal tap were consistent with Neurologic Lyme disease.
 The spinal tap revealed an elevated IgM antibody to Borrelia burgdorferi (Bb), a lymphocytic pleocytosis, markedly elevated IgM antibody index to Bb, and markedly elevated IgG antibody to Bb.

-Stolk and colleagues note: Abdominal pain in the presence of facial paralysis has been described in Europe as Bannwarth syndrome.
+The authors note: Abdominal pain in the presence of facial paralysis has been described in Europe as Bannwarth Syndrome.

-Editor’s note: I often see Lyme disease patients in my practice who present with abdominal pain severe enough to warrant extensive diagnostic testing before Lyme disease is suspected.
+Editor’s note: I often see Lyme disease patients in my practice who present with stomach pain severe enough to warrant extensive diagnostic testing before Lyme disease is suspected.